iiasa/GLOBIOM-G4M-link/README.md

    **:warning:Caution:** To make sure that Git does not try to track changes in the `GLOBIOM` subdirectory, it is ignored via an entry in the `.gitignore` file.
-But this means that the content of the `GLOBIOM` directory content should be separately managed by you with the aid of Subversion.
+But this means that the content of the `GLOBIOM` directory should be separately managed by you with aid of Subversion.

 5. With GAMS 32.2, run the GLOBIOM precompilation `GLOBIOM/Data/0_executebatch_total.gms`